aleksei-berezkin/typique/README.md

 A file type is supported given it's open on the TypeScript server and contains a TypeScript syntax.
 If the file type is not supported, you can still import styles from another file.
 Examples:

 - `.ts`, `.tsx`, `.mts` are supported natively
 - `.vue` files are supported as long as your IDE uses the official [Vue TypeScript plugin](https://github.com/vuejs/language-tools/tree/master/packages/typescript-plugin), which is the case for VS Code.
-See Vue demo.
   <details><summary>How does it work?</summary>The Vue TS Plugin incercepts file open requests, and transpiles `.vue` files to plain TS syntax.
 This allows TypeScript and any custom plugins, like Typique, to work with them as if they were `.ts` files</details>
-- `.svelte` files are not supported because, unlike Vue, they are not open on TypeScript server.
-You can import classes from a `.ts` file.
-See Svelte demo.
-- `.js` are not supported.
-You can define styles in a `.ts` file and import them to a `.js` file.
-See JS Demo.
+- `.svelte` and `.js` files are not supported.
+You can define styles elsewhere and import names.

 ### Required TypeScript version